Associate Professor in Latin Literature and Language

 - Open Days Coordinator

-- Equality and inclusion Officer
+- Equality, Diversity and Inclusion Officer

 - Shadow Erasmus and Exchange Students Officer